paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 **(m)** pay obligations arising under international agreements, conventions, and binational contracts to the extent otherwise authorized by law;

-**(n)** exercise the authority provided in subsection (c) of this section, upon the request of the Secretary of Defense or the head of any other department or agency of the United States, to enter into personal service contracts with individuals to perform services in support of the Department of Defense or such other department or agency, as the case may be; and
+**(n)** exercise the authority provided in subsection (c), upon the request of the Secretary of Defense or the head of any other department or agency of the United States, to enter into personal service contracts with individuals to perform services in support of the Department of Defense or such other department or agency, as the case may be; and

 **(o)** make administrative corrections or adjustments to an employee’s pay, allowances, or differentials, resulting from mistakes or retroactive personnel actions, as well as provide back pay and other categories of payments under [section 5596 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5596&num=0&edition=prelim), as part of the settlement or compromise of administrative claims or grievances filed against the Department.